nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Adding a tuition class: `addclass`
 Adds a tuition class with a set l/LIMIT of students at specified t/TIME.
 The students to be added are optional.
-If the student the user intends to add is not present, or the class limit has been exceeded, TutAssistor will alert names of these students.
+If the student the tutor intends to add is not present, or the class limit has been exceeded, TutAssistor will alert names of these students.

+When adding student names, using comma to separate names and there is no space around comma.

 Format: `addclass n/NAME l/LIMIT c/CAPACITY ts/TIMESLOT [s/NAME,NAME,NAME...] [r/REMARK]`